On Polynomial Approximations for Privacy-Preserving and Verifiable ReLU Networks: Introduction

-In this work, we empirically show that replacing the ReLU activation function with the square activation function in deeper neural networks may result in a severe degradation in the accuracy.
+\textbf{Contributions.} In this work, we empirically show that replacing the ReLU function with the square function in DNNs may result in a severe degradation in the accuracy.
 Indeed, we empirically illustrate that the square function is not the best second-degree polynomial that can replace the ReLU function even when dealing with polynomials over finite fields.

-Specifically, our contributions are as follows. \begin{enumerate} \item We study the problem of approximating the ReLU function with polynomials with integer coefficients and polynomial over finite fields.
-We show that the ReLU function $\sigma_{\mathrm r}(x)$ cannot be uniformly approximated with a polynomial with integer coefficients on the interval $I=[-1, 1]$.
-In contrast, we show that the scaled ReLU function $\sigma_{\mathrm{sr}}(x;c)=c \ \sigma_{\mathrm r}(x)$ can be uniformly approximated on the interval $I=[-1,1]$ when the constant $c$ is even. \item Motivated by this, we propose to replace the ReLU activation function in deep neural networks with a function that uniformly approximates $\sigma_{\mathrm{sr}}(x;c)=c \ \sigma_{\mathrm{r}}(x)$, where $c$ is an even constant.
-In particular, this results into the following polynomial activation function For large intervals, since the ReLU and the scaled ReLU functions are not uniformly approximable by polynomials with integer coefficients as we illustrate later, we propose to uniformly approximate $\sigma_{\mathrm{sr}}(x;c)$ with a polynomial with real coefficients and round the resulting coefficients.
-When $I=[-a,a]$, our polynomial activation function is given by \item We empirically show that our polynomial activation function can lead to better models.
-Our experiments on the CIFAR-$10$ and CIFAR-$100$ datasets \cite{krizhevsky2009learning} show significant accuracy improvement compared to the square activation function.
-Specifically, our experiments on CIFAR-$10$ on the neural network considered in \cite{liu2017oblivious} show that our polynomial activation function achieves an accuracy of $83.0\%$ while the square function only achieves an accuracy of $77.4\%$.
-Furthermore, our experiments on CIFAR-$100$ on the same architecture show that our polynomial activation function achieves an accuracy of $55.3\%$ while the square function achieves an accuracy of $51.3\%$.
+Specifically, our contributions are as follows. \begin{enumerate}[noitemsep,topsep=0pt,parsep=1pt,partopsep=2pt,leftmargin=*] \item We study the problem of approximating the ReLU function with polynomials with integer coefficients and show that the ReLU function $\sigma_{\mathrm r}(x)$ cannot be uniformly approximated with a polynomial with integer coefficients on the interval $I=[-1, 1]$. \\ In contrast, we show that the scaled ReLU function $\sigma_{\mathrm{sr}}(x;c)=c \ \sigma_{\mathrm r}(x)$ can be uniformly approximated on the interval $I=[-1,1]$ when the constant $c$ is even. \item Motivated by this, we propose to replace the ReLU function in DNNs with a polynomial that uniformly approximates $\sigma_{\mathrm{sr}}(x; 2)=2 \ \sigma_{\mathrm{r}}(x)$.
+This results in the polynomial activation function $\sigma_{\mathrm{poly}}(x)=x^2+x.$ For large intervals, we show that both the ReLU and the scaled ReLU functions are not uniformly approximable by polynomials with integer coefficients and we propose to uniformly approximate $\sigma_{\mathrm{sr}}(x;c)$ with a polynomial with real coefficients and round the resulting coefficients.
+When $I=[-a,a]$, our activation function is given by $\sigma_{\mathrm{poly}}(x)=x^2+ax.$ \item We empirically show that our polynomial function can lead to better models.
+Our experiments on the CIFAR-$10$, CIFAR-$100$, Tiny-ImageNet-$10$ and Tiny-ImageNet-$200$ datasets show significant accuracy improvement compared to the square activation function.